 Whether you are a listener or an artist, you may want to check on a song’s total stream or play count on Spotify.
 I’ve looked up and tested the best ways to track Spotify streams and written about it here.

-Artists can use the Spotify For Artists dashboard to check their stream stats sorted by time period, location, and even by playlist.
+Artists can use the Spotify For Artists dashboard to check their stream stats sorted by time period, location, and even playlist.
 Listeners can check a song’s total listens by visiting the artist’s Spotify profile and checking the songs listed under the “Popular” section.

 If you want to check your own personal Spotify streams (as in how many times you’ve streamed a song or artist), check out my article called: Spotify Analytics For Listeners: Spotify Stats & Streams Tracker 🙂